-In a city teeming with new, exciting speakeasies and cocktail lounges, July 7 – National Dive Bar Day – reminds us that it’s the well-loved, often overlooked establishments that define a neighborhood’s true character.
+Amongst Detroit’s gilded eclectic of speakeasies and cocktail lounges, July 7 – National Dive Bar Day – reminds us it’s the well-loved, often overlooked establishments that define a neighborhood’s true character.
 Dim lights, beer-soaked countertops, sticky floors.
 That’s where it all happens.
-Here are a few of our favorite local dives to check out next time you’re looking to grab a drink.

 Pool tables?
 Check.
 Jukebox?
 Check.
 Burgers and fries?
 Check.
 Bronx Bar is a favorite among Cass Corridor residents, college students and pretty much everyone else who’s ever been inside.
 The no-frills, 2nd Ave joint needs nothing beyond ice-cold beer and cheap whiskey to maintain its loyal customer base.
 It is known to have been one of Jack White’s go-to spots during his younger years in Detroit and continues to emanate the city’s spirit of rock n roll to this day.